JonathanHope/get-args/README.md

         :dependencies [[get-args "0.1.0"]]

 You may see a compile error related to match.
 There is a bug in the core.match library that a dependency of this project relies on.
-In that case include the followinf dependencies in your project.clj file:
+In that case include the following dependencies in your project.clj file:

         :dependencies [[get-args "0.1.0"]
                        [org.clojure/core.match "0.3.0-alpha4"]]

 ## Usage

+The 10000 foot view:

+    (require [get-args.core :as ga])

+    (defn -main
+      [& args]
+      (ga/parse-args [:verbose ["v" "verbose"]] args))

+In a litle more detail.
 First define a spec:

         [:verbose ["v" "verbose"] :inputs ["i" "inputs"] :output ["o" "output"]]